harryji168/Summary_Notes/Jobs/reasons_for_developer.md

 - Full Stack Web Developer (average salary of £45,000)
 - Front End Web Developer (average salary of £36,000)

-# You can expand into other areas ,It's creative
+# You can expand into other areas ,It's creative !
+It is future!
+It's fun!